pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 - `localSyncState` is an object instance complying with the `PeerSyncMetadata` interface for the local node
 - `globalSyncMeta` is an object instance of `StateSyncMetadataResponse` complying with the `StateSyncModule` interface for the global network, which is returned by the `GetAggregatedStateSyncMetadata()` function.

-### Unsynched Mode
+### Unsynced Mode

-The Node is in `Unsynched` mode if `localSyncState.MaxHeight < GlobalSyncMeta.Height`.
+The Node is in `Unsynced` mode if `localSyncState.MaxHeight < GlobalSyncMeta.Height`.

-In `Unsynched` Mode, node transitions to `Sync Mode` by sending `Consensus_IsSyncing` state transition event, to start catching up with the network.
+In `Unsynced` Mode, node transitions to `Sync Mode` by sending `Consensus_IsSyncing` state transition event, to start catching up with the network.

 ### Sync Mode